When They Kick At Your Front Door:

 ---------- Sam Young Player Card

 What height!
 I gotta offer a deal.
-If he agrees he'll be my fiftieth signing.
-He does agree, just in time for our last pre-season match.
+He agrees, just in time for our first pre-season match.

 Friendlies

 Let's kick some booty!!!
-Let's integrate Caffrey and Lawford.
-Let's show the world what Brixton is made of.
+Let's integrate Caffrey and Pat Lawford.
+Let's show the world what Brixton are made of.

 Sundry Items

 On 13 July I got an email about the England Trial Day.
 I send my scouts to drool - er - look over the available wares.
-Nobody was worth signing.
+Nobody was worth signing mostly because of outrageous wage demands.

 On 24 July I'm required to submit the squad numbers, something I didn't have to do in previous seasons.
 I'm not sure why SI programs FM this way, that only the top five tiers of the pyramid get to have jersey numbers.
 I don't see how this would be a memory hog.
 The match engine will display numbers anyways so it's not a graphics thing.
 The mystery will go on.

 Anyway, I research the traditional numbering scheme in English football for the 4-4-2 formation and use that as my basis.
 So, the numbers will be: 1.
 O'Keeffe, 2.
 Lawford, 3.
 Curran, 4.
 Caffrey, 5.
-Ferreira, 6.
+Angelino Ferreira, 6.
 Barnes, 7.
-Pope, 8.
-Lemon, 9.
+Smith, 8.
+Glyn Davies, 9.
 Marshall, 10.
 Morris, 11.
 McGregor.
 Only Morris got his preferred number.
-And Peter Smith, who wanted 17 for some reason.
 I didn't use 33 as that is my favorite number and I'm reserving it for my son, should the game ever spit one out.

 We're in a new competition this year, the Carabao Cup.
-Also known as the League Cup, it's supposed to only have teams from the top four leagues but all of Conference National is in it somehow.
-To please the board we have to reach the second round and in the first round we host another Conf Nat team, Kidderminster.
-We probably won't be so lucky in the second round draw.
+Also known as the League Cup, it's supposed to only have teams from the top four leagues but all of Conference National are in it somehow.
+To please the board we have to reach the second round and in the first round we host League One team Coventry.
+We probably won't make the second round.

 The Season Ahead